MicroFocus/CX/doc/gromit.md

 ## Add the Gromit module to your project

 The last step is to call the `gromit.init` function somewhere in your project.
-You just need to call this before you actually call Gromit.
+You need to call this before you call Gromit to make a REST call.
 We often do this in the services code.

 The `gromit` object is in your window scope so you just need to make this call somewhere in your project: